Penile cancer is cancer that starts in the penis, an organ that makes up part of the male reproductive system.

-If the tumor is small or near the tip of the penis, surgery may be done to remove only the cancerous part of the penis.
+If the tumor is small or near the tip of the penis, surgery may be done to remove only the cancerous part of the penis where the cancer is found.
 Depending on the exact location, this is called a glansectomy or partial penectomy.
 Laser surgery may be used to treat some tumors.

 The outcome can be good with early diagnosis and treatment.
-The 5-year survival rate for cancer of the penis is 65%.
-Urination and sexual function can often be maintained, even when a large part of the penis is removed.
+Urination and sexual function can often be maintained.

 When to Contact a Medical Professional

-Call your health care provider if symptoms of penis cancer develop.
+Contact your provider if symptoms of penile cancer develop.

 Circumcision may decrease the risk.
 Men who are not circumcised should be taught at an early age the importance of cleaning beneath the foreskin as part of their personal hygiene.

 Safer sexual practices, such as abstinence, limiting the number of sexual partners, and using condoms to prevent HPV infection, may decrease the risk of developing cancer of the penis.